mbradle/docker_single_zone/README.md

 This calculation cuts off the expansion after 1 second instead of the default 1.e6 seconds.

+# Steps to list possible options or an example execution.

+To get a help statement for a single-zone network docker image, type:

+**docker run -e VAR=--help single_zone**

+The output lists a usage statement for the underlying single-zone network code.
+Any of the suggested commands can be entered as input through the *VAR* variable.
+For example, you can type:

+**docker run -e VAR=--example single_zone**

+to get the example execution (of the underlying single-zone network code).
+The options in the example execution would be added to the response file or the command line (through *VAR*).
+To get the listing of all possible options, type:

+**docker run -e VAR="--prog all" single_zone**

+The input to *VAR* is between quotes to ensure that it is recognized as a single input string.
+To get options for a particular class, select that class as input to the *program_options* option.
+For example, type:

+**docker run -e VAR="--prog network_time" single_zone**

 # Steps to build with a different master.h file.

 First, download the default master.h to the output directory.
 Type: